 DO believe the test results—If you conduct pre-employment testing, don’t be tempted to ignore the results because you like a candidate who didn’t test well.
 There are excellent reasons to test and to heed the test results.
 For example, if a position requires an employee with high detail orientation, don’t hire someone whose test results indicate a low detail orientation—no matter how well his personality clicks with yours or how much you admire or relate to his background.
 He won’t do well in the position, and eventually, you’ll regret your decision.

 DON'T use the cheapest test you can find—You're goal is to find valid and reliable tests that will yield data your organization can use, and the most thrifty option may not deliver.
 Remember, flawed tests administered poorly aren't a good use of time or money.

 DO get help—Whether your goal is hiring better employees or constructing a better team, you don’t have to go it alone.
-Instead, consider hiring a consultant experienced in conducting tests and in assisting organizations to use test data for their benefit.
-Also, a behavioral assessment and employment consulting firm like The Omnia Group is fully qualified to offer expert guidance in test selection, administration, and analysis.
+Instead, consider hiring a consultant experienced in conducting tests and assisting organizations in using test data for their benefit.
+A behavioral assessment and employment consulting firm like The Omnia Group is fully qualified to offer expert guidance in test selection, administration, and analysis.

-Testing is an invaluable way for you to gain good information about potential employees, and in the case of team building, an equally excellent way for employees to gain information about themselves.
+Testing is an invaluable way for you to gain good information about potential employees.
+In team building, it is an equally excellent way for employees to gain information about themselves.

 However, even a good thing can be compromised, but if you follow our top 8 "Dos and Dont's," you won't have to worry about that.